What is CRPS (Complex Regional Pain Syndrome)?

 Please remember that it has been proved through research that Complex Regional Pain Syndrome or CRPS is a physical condition despite what you may hear from a medical professional.
 Some medical professionals believe that the condition is caused by previous psychological problems, it is NOT.
-The condition CAUSES future psychological problems because of the constant amount of pain.
-Prior psychological issues don’t cause the CRPS.
+The condition can causes future psychological problems because of the constant amount of pain.
+Prior psychological or mental health issues don’t predetermine CRPS.
 CRPS is not in your mind.
 It is an actual real condition.

 According to the NINDS factsheet on CRPS, they state that Complex Regional Pain Syndrome is:

 “CRPS is believed to be caused by damage to, or malfunction of, the peripheral and central nervous systems.
 The central nervous system is composed of the brain and spinal cord, and the peripheral nervous system involves nerve signaling from the brain and spinal cord to the rest of the body.”

 The names for Complex Regional Pain Syndrome / Reflex Sympathetic Dystrophy (CRPS/RSD) as you will see have changed and evolved just like the research of the condition has.
 As different symptoms have been found the names have changed in some way.
 This has been by adding or subtracting different phrases or words or actually combining them.
 Learn more about the different names for CRPS page within the Burning Nights CRPS Support website.

 TYPES of CRPS